-Our scroll has an extraordinary history.
-The many communities who knew our Torah in its youth were destroyed in the Holocaust.
+That scroll has an extraordinary history.
+The many communities who knew our Torah in its youth — probably over 100 years ago — were destroyed in the Holocaust.
 Somehow, fragments of their many Torahs – from Moravia, Macedonia, and Lithuania – were saved.
 Later, these pieces were stitched together to make one complete scroll.

-We do not chant from this Torah without acknowledging those who perished in the Shoah.
+We never chant from this Torah without acknowledging those who perished in the Shoah.
 To read from it has been our way to honor and remember them.

-We have found a beautiful and healthy scroll written by a Mizrachi scribe.
-Her provenance is likely Iran or Iraq.
+Our second scroll was written by a Mizrachi scribe.
+This Torah likely comes from either Iran or Iraq.
 Middle Eastern Jewish communities were the longest continuous Jewish communities in existence until the birth of Israel, when they were forced to dissolve.